AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 ---

 {% aside %}
-  **Update** ({%- include date.html date: "2021-03-12" -%}): Based on feedback, I've updated this post to clarify some points and to offer a more balanced perspective.
+  Based on feedback, I've updated this post to clarify some points and to offer a more balanced perspective.
 This isn't a hill I'd die on; at the end of the day, what matters is that you're productive writing CSS.
 If that means using Tailwind, nobody's stopping you.
 Below are just some reasons why *I* don't enjoy using it.
 {% endaside %}

 You're at a restaurant, and there's an odd item on the menu that you've never heard of before, but it piques your interest.
 It sounds like it might be worth a try, though you're not sure.